vr-oj/VasoAnalyzer/README.md

 ---
 ## Projects & Ns

-Organize related experiments together in a single `.vasoproj` file.
+Organize related experiments together in a single `.vaso` file.
 Each project can contain multiple experiments and each experiment holds your N‑samples.

 ![Sidebar demo](docs/projects_demo.png)